mehulagg/gitlab_test/.gitlab/merge_request_templates/Security Release.md

 - [ ] Milestone is set for the version this merge request applies to.
 A closed milestone can be assigned via [quick actions].
 - [ ] Title of this merge request is the same as for all backports.
 - [ ] A [CHANGELOG entry](https://docs.gitlab.com/ee/development/changelog.html) is added without a `merge_request` value, with `type` set to `security`
+- [ ] For the MR targeting `master`, ping appsec team member who created the issue and ask for a non-blocking review with `Please review this MR`
 - [ ] Assign to a reviewer and maintainer, per our [Code Review process].
 - [ ] If this merge request targets `master`, ensure it's approved according to our [Approval Guidelines].
 - [ ] Merge request _must not_ close the corresponding security issue, _unless_ it targets `master`.